 By joe raffone

 I got my Schipperkee about 4 months ago from the SPCA.
 I was able to get him to go pee outside.
-Lately he will poop outside but pee in the house when I am at work.
-Is there anything that I can spray all over my carpets to deter him from going in the house?

 I have 3 year old Shih Tzu that for the last year has been peeing on everything in the house.
 I need help.

 My 11 month old Maltese who has been toilet trained for months now has just started peeing inside in the evening.
-He is also doing it when he gets excited to see people.
-Does anyone know why this is and how to stop it?

 We have been doing fine with training our approximately 4 month old male Boxer.
 Yet the past 2 days he has been a nightmare, having 6 accidents in 6 hours and he has been outside 4 times.
 Help please.